booktrackerGirl/climate_change_policy_analysis/README.md

      ```bash
      Rscript src/statistical_analysis.R
 11) **View results**:
-     - Outputs will be saved in outputs/ or printed in notebooks/scripts
+     - Outputs saved in outputs/ or printed in notebooks/scripts
      - Figures generated for review and stored in ```images/```